 Before you can create a Next bid feedback column, you must first assign the Bid decrement column role to a column with the minimum bid decrement value for each lot.
 This value is subtracted from the bid value to derive the value displayed in the Next bid column.

 If you select the Custom feedback type, you can create a formula using bid sheet columns, arithmetic operators, functions, and feedback functions to build your feedback column.
-Feedback formulas support an an expanded set of functions that enable you to communicate performance across bidders.
+Feedback formulas support an expanded set of functions that enable you to communicate performance across bidders.

 For more information on feedback formulas and functions, see Formulas and functions.